ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 Bug reports: https://bugs.chromium.org/p/gerrit/issues/entry?template=Repo+tool+issue
 ```

-### Source Code
+### Fetch source code

-Create a new directory and switch to it.
+Create a new directory into which you will download the source code and build the stack.
 Then obtain the manifest.
-We will need to choose a tag of the platform reference firmware.
-Let's look at the [release notes](https://neoverse-reference-design.docs.arm.com/en/latest/releases/index.html).
-We can use tag [RD-INFRA-2023.09.29](https://neoverse-reference-design.docs.arm.com/en/latest/releases/RD-INFRA-2023.09.29/release_note.html) since that one updated the RD-N2 platform.

-We can also make sure that this tag exists in the [manifest repository](https://git.gitlab.arm.com/infra-solutions/reference-design/infra-refdesign-manifests/-/tags)
+To obtain the manifest, choose a tag of the platform reference firmware.
+[RD-INFRA-2023.09.29](https://neoverse-reference-design.docs.arm.com/en/latest/releases/RD-INFRA-2023.09.29/release_note.html) is used here.
+See the [release notes](https://neoverse-reference-design.docs.arm.com/en/latest/releases/index.html) for more information.

-We need to choose which platform we want a manifest for.
-Let's go with basic RD-N2 (no cfg or rather cfg 0).
-In the [manifest repo](https://git.gitlab.arm.com/infra-solutions/reference-design/infra-refdesign-manifests) we see a lot of available platforms, based on [instructions](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html#platform-manifest-names) we want `pinned-rdn2.xml`
+Specify the platform you want the manifest for.
+In the [manifest repo](https://git.gitlab.arm.com/infra-solutions/reference-design/infra-refdesign-manifests) there are a number of available platforms.
+As per these [instructions](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html#platform-manifest-names) select `pinned-rdn2.xml`

 ```bash { command_line="ubuntu@ip-10-0-0-164:~ | 4-17" }
 mkdir rd-infra